 Skip to content

-Margaret E. “Margie” Nichols Jacobson (born 1947) is an American psychologist and sex therapist who specializes in LGBTQ+ clients, “including kink and consensual nonmonogamy (swinging, polyamory, etc.).”
+Margaret Nichols is an American psychologist and sex therapist who specializes in LGBTQ+ clients, “including kink and consensual nonmonogamy (swinging, polyamory, etc.).”

 Background

-Nichols attended Radcliffe College before earning a Bachelor’s degree from New York University in 1970.
-She earned a PhD from Columbia University in 1981 and is a licensed therapist in New Jersey.
-She did post-doctoral work in sex therapy at the University of Medicine and Dentistry of New Jersey, now part of Rutgers School of Biomedical and Health Sciences.
+Margaret E. “Margie” Nichols Jacobson was born in 1947.
+Nichols attended Radcliffe College before earning a bachelor’s degree from New York University in 1970.
+Nichols earned a doctorate from Columbia University in 1981 and is a licensed therapist in New Jersey. h did post-doctoral work in sex therapy at the University of Medicine and Dentistry of New Jersey, now part of Rutgers School of Biomedical and Health Sciences.

 In 1983 Nichols founded the Institute for Personal Growth.
-In 1985, she was a founder and the first director of the Hyacinth AIDS Foundation.
-She became a diplomate of the American Board of Sexology in 1985.
+In 1985, Nichols was a founder and the first director of the Hyacinth AIDS Foundation.
+Nichols became a diplomate of the American Board of Sexology in 1985.

-In 2003 she became and AASECT Certified Sex Therapist and became a Certified Sex Therapy Supervisor in 2011.
+In 2003 Nichols became and AASECT Certified Sex Therapist and became a Certified Sex Therapy Supervisor in 2011.

 Review of Alice Dreger

-In 2008, Nichols published a scathing commentary on a paper by Alice Dreger.
-Her review describes and contextualizes Dreger’s activism within the history of disease models of gender identity and expression.
+In 2008, Nichols published a scathing commentary on a paper by Alice Dreger that attacked trans critics of The Man Who Would Be Queen.
+Nichols’ review describes and contextualizes Dreger’s activism within the history of disease models of gender identity and expression.

 Review of Anne Lawrence